 - Robert R. McCormick Foundation (McCormick) was established under provisions in the last will and testament of Colonel Robert R. McCormick and is currently organized under the General Not for Profit Corporation Act of Illinois.
 McCormick's primary mission is to foster communities of educated, informed and engaged citizens.
-McCormick's operations are supported primarily by investment income and contributions from the general public in support of its fundraising programs (see note H).
-Grants made by McCormick to further its stated mission have been, to date, limited to organizations operating within the Western Hemisphere. - Cantigny Foundation (Cantigny) was established under provisions in the last will and testament of Colonel Robert R. McCormick and is currently organized under the General Not for Profit Corporation Act of Illinois.
-The last will and testament provided that Colonel McCormick's former residence and 500 acres of land (see note G) in Wheaton, Illinois, be held in trust in perpetuity as a museum and public park.
+McCormick's operations are supported primarily by investment income and contributions from the general public in support of its fundraising programs (see note I). - Cantigny Foundation (Cantigny) was established under provisions in the last will and testament of Colonel Robert R. McCormick and is currently organized under the General Not for Profit Corporation Act of Illinois.
+The last will and testament provided that Colonel McCormick's former residence and 500 acres of land (see note H) in Wheaton, Illinois, be held in trust in perpetuity as a museum and public park.
 Cantigny's operations are supported primarily by fees from the general public for use of its facilities, investment income and grants from McCormick.